 Veterinarian School Course Requirements

-The Veterinary Medical School Admission Requirements vary by program and sometimes change over time.
+Veterinary medical school admission requirements vary by program and sometimes change over time.
 It is important to identify programs of interest early in your academic career to make informed decisions about your coursework.

-The General Records Exam is a computer adaptive test that is offered hundreds of time per year in a variety of locations.
+The General Records Exam is a computer-adaptive test offered hundreds of time per year in a variety of locations.
 If you plan to seek immediate entry to a veterinary medicine program upon graduation, consider taking the GRE in the spring or early in the summer of your junior year.
 Applications are due in September and October of your senior year.
-There is a fee reduction program that discounts the exam by 50% for those who qualify.
-Please note: you must apply for fee assistance well in advance of taking the GRE, at least 30+ days.
+There is a fee-reduction program that discounts the exam by 50% for those who qualify.
+Please note: You must apply for fee assistance well in advance of taking the GRE, at least 30 days.